skrysmanski/ssh-env/README.md

 One could try to protect a VM by setting up proper passwords inside of the VM.
 But VMs are difficult to audit (since they run a whole operating system), and so while it may be possible to make using a VM secure, they're hardly easy to use.

 Since Docker on Windows just runs inside of a VM, the same problem applies to Docker as well.
-With Docker, it's even easier to get inside the container - because there is no authorization for `docker exec -ti /bin/sh`.
+With Docker, it's even easier to get inside the container - because there is no authorization required for `docker exec -ti /bin/sh`.

 ### Have a Dedicated Admin Machine